ubicucsd/bootcamp_18_19/6_Alignment.md

 2. Align with mafft and replace initial gaps with n's.

 3. Pick a reading frame.
 Real sequences have deletions, and deletions make it impossible to figure out the correct codons.
 A robust way of making the choice between starting each sequence from the first, second, or third nucleotide by seeing which one results in the longest total distance between stop codons.
-In the interest of time, you can also do a simpler version by
+In the interest of time, you can also do a simpler version by finding which indices give mutliples of 3.
+More detailed steps:
+  a.

 4. Translate the DNA into amino acids